-\Section{Undecidability of theories of normed spaces} The theory $\NS{1}$ of 1-dimensional normed spaces reduces easily to the theory of the reals, since every such space is isomorphic to $\real$ with absolute value as the norm.
+\Section{Undecidability of theories of normed spaces} The theory $\NS{1}$ of 1-dimensional normed spaces reduces easily to the theory of the real numbers, since every such space is isomorphic to $\real$ with absolute value as the norm.
+Thus $\NS{1}$ is decidable.
 We will show in this section that this is the strongest possible positive decidability result of its type: even the additive theory $\NSA{2}$ of 2-dimensional normed spaces is undecidable.
 In fact, $\NSA{2}$ is not even arithmetical.

-The main argument giving undecidability is in section~\ref{subsec:undec-reducing}.
+The main argument giving undecidability is in Section~\ref{subsec:undec-reducing}.
 We exhibit a 2-dimensional normed space, $\sX$, and describe geometric constructions in that space of the set of natural numbers and of the the graph of the multiplication function.
-Formalising these constructions in the additive language of normed spaces and applying the methods of section~\ref{sec:prelim} immediately gives a reduction of second-order arithmetic to the (additive) theory of any class of normed spaces including $\sX$.
+Formalising these constructions in the additive language of normed spaces and applying the methods of Section~\ref{sec:prelim} immediately gives a reduction of second-order arithmetic to the (additive) theory of any class of normed spaces including $\sX$.
 Taking a product with a Hilbert space of appropriate dimension, the construction lifts into any desired dimension ${}\ge2$.

-In section~\ref{subsec:many-one-degrees}, we obtain tighter estimates of the degrees of unsolvability of the normed space theories.
+In Section~\ref{subsec:many-one-degrees}, we obtain tighter estimates of the degrees of unsolvability of the normed space theories.
 We prove a kind of Skolem-L\"{o}wenheim theorem for normed spaces and use it to give reductions of the normed space theories to fragments of third-order arithmetic.
 We find that for any integer $d \ge 2$, the theory $\NS{d}$ is many-one equivalent to second-order arithmetic, as is the theory $\NS{\fin}$ of all finite-dimensional normed spaces.
-We then strengthen the results of section~\ref{subsec:undec-reducing}: using a variant of the approach of section~\ref{sec:prelim}, we show that the theory $\NS{\infty}$ of infinite-dimensional normed spaces and the theory $\NS{ }$ of all normed spaces are both many-one equivalent to the set of true $\Pi^2_1$ sentences in third-order arithmetic.
+We then strengthen the results of Section~\ref{subsec:undec-reducing}: using a variant of the approach of Section~\ref{sec:prelim}, we show that the theory $\NS{\infty}$ of infinite-dimensional normed spaces and the theory $\NS{ }$ of all normed spaces are both many-one equivalent to the set of true $\Pi^2_1$ sentences in third-order arithmetic.
 All of this goes through for the purely additive theories with little extra work.
-The results also hold equally well for Banach spaces: even though, by theorem~\ref{thm:incompleteness}, the theory $\NS{ }$ of all normed spaces is a proper subset of the theory $\BS{ }$ of all Banach spaces, the two theories turn out to be many-one equivalent.
+The results also hold equally well for Banach spaces: even though, by Theorem~\ref{thm:incompleteness}, the theory $\NS{ }$ of all normed spaces is a proper subset of the theory $\BS{ }$ of all Banach spaces, the two theories turn out to be many-one equivalent.